dodero/gii-dss-iiss/bibliografia.md

 B. Meyer. <a id="meyer">Object-Oriented Software Construction.</a> Prentice-Hall, 2nd edition, 1997.

 C. Walls & R. Breidenbach. <a id="spring">Spring in Action.</a> Manning Publications, 2005.

+T. DeMarco. <a id="demarco">Structured Analysis and System Specification</a>.
+Yourdon Press, 1979.